 There are many ways to participate with OAS: attend Community Programs, book Custom Adventures or participate in area competitive events with support from OAS.
 OAS is equipped to accommodate a full range of populations, including those with physical impairments ranging from spinal cord injuries, amputees, stroke victims and visually impaired individuals to those with developmental impairments including ADD/ADHD, autism and youth with learning disabilities who just require more one-on-one instruction and attention.
 OAS works to keep costs low for private and group sessions, and also offers scholarships to qualifying participants.
 The costs include gear, instruction and optional transportation from the OAS offices.

-New for 2019, OAS has evolved its group activity curriculum into Community Programs.
-These include scheduled Community Days at outdoor destinations around Bend including Riverbend Park, Slough Day Use Area, Lava Lake and Smith Rock State Park, where OAS will have equipment on hand for biking, hiking, paddling, and in the case of Smith Rock, climbing.
+In 2019, OAS evolved its group activity curriculum into Community Programs.
+These include scheduled Community Days at outdoor destinations around Bend including Riverbend Park, Slough Day Use Area, Lava Lake and Smith Rock State Park, where OAS has equipment on hand for biking, hiking, paddling, and in the case of Smith Rock, climbing.
 These Community Days are created as a space for everyone to enjoy the outdoors together, participants are encouraged to bring along friends and family.
 The Community Programs also include reoccurring cycling, indoor climbing and golf sessions throughout the summer—these sessions are both community and skill building opportunities, but shouldn’t be considered lessons.

 Participants can also choose to book Custom Adventures, these private sessions can accommodate friends and family, and are a great way to get into a new sport.
 OAS Executive Director Pat Addabbo explains, “Individuals who come to us for private experience are partnered with trained staff and volunteers and the right equipment to get them out.
 They can develop and learn the skills and hopefully incorporate that into their everyday life, allowing individuals of all abilities to engage in the outdoor community.”